roloje777/mg-bits-and-bytes-blog/_posts/philosophy-and-thinking/2024-07-14-time-management-2.md

 This morning I was in Q2 mode. <br>
 I had ideas and used this wonderful device and the internet to do research.<br>
 This is not always the case.<br>
-Many mornings, when I wake up, Look at my wife still asleep.<br>
-I'm an early worm you see, so most morning I'm up well before 6:00.<br>
+I'm an early worm you see, so most morning I'm up before 05:00.<br>
-I'll grab my phone, probably ignoring my furry friends that believe their morning treats are Q1 activities, and start browsing my social media such as FaceBook, Whatsapp etc.<br>
+I'll grab my phone, probably ignoring my furry friends that believe their morning treats are Q1 (Urgent and Important) activities, and start browsing my social media such as FaceBook, Whatsapp etc.<br>
 I see that I've plenty of notifications from social applications, and from google on topics that I've shown interest before.(Q3 Distractions)<br>
 <i><a href="https://roloje777.github.io/mg-bits-and-bytes-blog/posts/Technology-and-applied-sciences/2024-04-01-are-we-doomed">That's AI at play here</a>.</i><br>
 </p>
 <p>
 Before I notice, my wife is awake and I need to get up to feed the cats and make two cups of coffee.<br>
-What's alarming is that one and a half to two hours have passed by, while I was on my phone.... <br>
-I was startled at how two hours passed, as I was awake at 5:00, just doing "nothingness", browsing and looking at pictures on Facebook posted by people, some I know, but mostly not.<br>
+I was startled at how two hours passed by, as I was awake at 5:00, just doing "nothingness", browsing and looking at pictures on Facebook posted by people, some I know, but mostly not.<br>
 Mostly on their daily activities, selfies, at some restaurant, at the beach, shopping, or just displaying their new toys "bikes and cars" etc, etc, etc.. <br>
+<i>I wonder what Covey would classify these as .... <span style="font-size:2em">💭</span></i>
 </p>
 Now that I've done some research on this, I think to myself.<br>
 <ol>
   <li>
-"Well Mister, don't be to hard on yourself, the average person spends 3 hours and 15 minutes on their phones daily."<br>
+"Well Mister, don't be to hard on yourself,<strong> the average person spends 3 hours and 15 minutes on their phones daily.</strong> "<br>
 Well, I've already burnt almost 50% of that and it's only 7 am. (˚0˚)!! <br>
 </li>
 <li>
-Another habit I've picked up, and I've no idea when it happened, is that wherever I go, I must take my phone with me, and for nop apparent reason, I'll pick it up going through the notifications etc.<br>
+Another habit I've picked up, and I've no idea when it happened, is that wherever I go, I must take my phone with me, and for no apparent reason, I'll pick it up going through the notifications etc.<br>
 Not that I'm expecting some message or a phone call.<br>
-The average person check their phone 58 times per day.
+<strong>The average person checks their phone 58 times per day.</strong>
 </li>
 </ol>
 <p>
 Now, looking at the stats, it seems normal, or is it?<br>
 Is it not a Q4 activity?<br>
-Is it not borderline addiction.<br>
+Is it not borderline addiction ?<br>
 Am I not becoming addicted, having to know what's on the news every hour or so, or what Peter or Jane did today etc, etc, etc?<br>
 </p>
 <details>
 <summary style="margin-bottom:1em">Here's an interesting this article that speaks about a lady and her struggles with this addiction.<br>
-An issue that is really affecting Gen Zers as 3 out of 4 spending too much time on their phones.<br>
+<strong>An issue that is really affecting Gen Zers as 3 out of 4 spending are too much time on their phones.</strong><br>
         <span class="my-p">click/tap here to read article</span>
 </summary>
 <p>